-More recently we also investigated folding of RNA using the rapid mixing methodology.
-Here, folding can be induced e.g. by rapid mixing of metal-ions, as has been exemplified for ribozymes by addition of Ca2+ (Manoharan et al., 2009) and structural changes in RNA riboswitches by adding their specific ligand (Reining et al., 2013).
+More recently we also investigated folding of RNA using the rapid-mixing methodology.
+Here, folding can be induced e.g. by rapid mixing of metal ions, as has been exemplified for ribozymes by addition of $Ca^{2+}$ (Manoharan et al., 2009) and structural changes in RNA riboswitches by adding their specific ligand (Reining et al., 2013).
 All these applications share the detection of the kinetics on the imino-resonances in 1D spectra.

-4.2.2 DNA and RNA non-canonical structures - Time-resolved NMR studies of DNA and RNA G-quadruplexes and DNA i-motifs folding and refolding
+4.2.3 DNA and RNA non-canonical structures - time-resolved NMR studies of DNA and RNA G-quadruplexes and DNA i-motif folding and refolding

-Non-canonical DNA structures including G-quadruplexes (G4) and i-motifs typically coexist in several heterogeneously

-- 625 folded conformations.
-This pronounced structural polymorphism and the associated inherent dynamic character make these structural motifs prime examples for time-resolved NMR studies.
+Non-canonical DNA structures including G-quadruplexes (G4) and i-motifs typically coexist in several heterogeneously folded conformations.
+This pronounced structural polymorphism and the associated inherent dynamic character make these structural motifs prime examples of timeresolved NMR studies.
 The pH-induced folding of a DNA i-motif revealed that the folding follows kinetic partitioning, with re-equilibration processes subsequent to the initial folding (Lannes et al., 2015; Lieblein et al., 2012).
 Similar findings have been made for a telomeric DNA G4 that coexists in two conformations with different folding topologies.
-For G4 DNA, folding can be induced by rapid injection of a K+-buffer solution, since - 630 monovalent cations are essential for G4 formation.
-DNA G4 folding follows complex folding pathways, which involve longlived intermediate states that persist for several hours and the re-equilibration proceeds over days at room temperature (Bessi et al., 2015).
+For G4 DNA, folding can be induced by rapid injection of a K+buffer solution, since monovalent cations are essential for G4 formation.
+DNA G4 folding follows complex folding pathways, which involve long-lived intermediate states that persist for several hours, and the re-equilibration proceeds over days at room temperature (Bessi et al., 2015).
 The folding energy landscapes for RNA G4s are however markedly different compared to DNA G4s, with significantly faster and monophasic folding kinetics (Müller et al., 2021).

-Recently, we investigated the folding and refolding kinetics of an 18-mer DNA (G4) forming oligonucleotide sequence from the human cMYC proto-oncogene promoter (Fig. 13).
-This G4 coexists in two conformations that are distinguished by a register shift of one G-rich strand-segment along the stacked tetrads.
-To study the conformational dynamics in this system, we used a combination of K+-induced folding with an approach, where we photochemically trapped a single conformation and induced refolding with in situ laser irradiation.
-By site-specific incorporation of photocages, we could block the base pair interactions for distinct nucleotides.
-This strategy allowed us to separate the two conformations and study the refolding

-- 640 mechanism in detail.
+Recently, we investigated the folding and refolding kinetics of an 18-mer DNA (G4)-forming oligonucleotide sequence from the human cMYC proto-oncogene promoter (Fig. 13).
+This G4 coexists in two conformations that are distinguished by a register shift of one G-rich strand segment along the stacked tetrads.
+To study the conformational dynamics in this system, we used a combination of K+-induced folding with an approach where we photochemically trapped a single conformation and induced refolding with in situ laser irradiation.
+By site-specific incorporation of photo cages, we could block the base pair interactions for distinct nucleotides.
+This strategy allowed us to separate the two conformations and study the refolding mechanism in detail.
 The proposed kinetic model, based on kinetic and thermodynamic experimental data, reveals that after initial folding the two conformations can directly refold into each other.
 The proposed transition state requires only a minimal degree of unfolding.
-The slow refolding kinetics (0.9 h-1) are caused by a relatively high activation energy that is needed for an initial opening of the base paired tetrads.
-Further, we showed that folding kinetics induced by rapid-mixing deviate by several orders of magnitude from light induced folding.
-This finding highlights that the altered energy landscapes - 645 under different non-equilibrium conditions have a severe impact on the folding dynamics.
-Photolabile protecting groups here are an optimal tool to investigate native, unmodified (after photocleavage) oligonucleotides dynamics under constant experimental (pressure, temperature, buffer composition) and physiological conditions (Grün et al., 2020).
-More recently, we have disentangled the complex folding energy landscape of the cMYC G4 that involves conformational dynamics of different G-strand isomers (spare-tire isomers).
-Here, the photocaging strategy was used to trap completely unfolded states, which - 650 yields unbiased folding kinetics (Grün et al., 2021).
+The slow refolding kinetics $(0.9 \,h^{-1})$ are caused by a relatively high activation energy that is needed for an initial opening of the base paired tetrads.
+Further, we showed that folding kinetics induced by rapid mixing deviate by several orders of magnitude from light-induced folding.
+This find-

-Figure 13: Combinatorial study of folding and refolding of a 18-mer DNA G-quadruplex (G4) forming oligonucleotide sequence from the human cMYC proto-oncogene promoter by (Grün et al., 2020). (a) Parallel folding of two coexistent G4 conformations, induced by in situ rapid-mixing with K+-ions that are required for G4 formation. (b) Refolding of photocaged, isolated G4 conformations back into conformational equilibrium. (c) Schematic representation of the two coexisting G4 conformations distinguished by a register shifted G-rich strand. (d) Kinetic model for parallel folding into two coexisting conformations and subsequent refolding dynamics in conformational equilibrium.
-Reprinted (adapted) with permission from J. Am.
-Chem.
-Soc.
-2020, 142, 1, 264-273.
-Copyright 2020 American Chemical Society.
+Figure 13.
+Combinatorial study of folding and refolding of a 18-mer DNA G-quadruplex (G4)-forming oligonucleotide sequence from the human cMYC proto-oncogene promoter by Grün et al. (2020). (a) Parallel folding of two coexistent G4 conformations, induced by in situ rapid mixing with K+ ions that are required for G4 formation. (b) Refolding of photo-caged, isolated G4 conformations back into conformational equilibrium. (c) Schematic representation of the two coexisting G4 conformations distinguished by a register-shifted G-rich strand. (d) Kinetic model for parallel folding into two coexisting conformations and subsequent refolding dynamics in conformational equilibrium.
+Reprinted (adapted) with permission from Journal Of The American Chemical Society 2020 (Grün et al., 2020). © 2020 American Chemical Society.